When Your Substrates

 - IR pyrometer pallet temperature measurement

-- iSeries Rockwell Automation PLC
+- Rockwell Automation iSeries PLC

 And hundreds of medical device, photonics, and compound semiconductor manufacturers worldwide